Tick & Mosquito Reduction

 Our 100% Organic and Organic Based Tick & Mosquito Reduction Programs can help reduce and repel Tick & Mosquito populations and reduce the potential risk of infections from bites.
 Your lawn, trees and shrubs will be treated during the first initial visit to knock down current populations, and in situations where tick infestation is historically high, a perimeter spray application will be performed to address all wood lines, brush and leaf litter areas to achieve better control, and further decrease your family’s possible exposure to Ticks & Mosquitoes.
 We use a variety of products to help with tick reduction.

-• 100% Organic Botanical Oil products!
-Our MOST POPULAR Program!
+100% Organic Botanical Oil products!
 Natural ingredients such as oils of Cedar, Rosemary, Wintergreen, Peppermint, Geraniol and Vanillin effectively reduce nuisance pests such as Ticks, Mosquitoes, Fleas, Gnats, and more.
 How?
 Unique Mode of Action: Octopamine Blocker Technology provides fast knockdown and control across a broad spectrum of flying and crawling insects.
 The essential oils that comprise the active ingredients in our products work by disrupting the neurotransmitter function in target insects.
 In invertebrates, with their simpler nervous systems, a multi-functional chemical known as Octopamine handles many of these functions.
 By targeting Octopamine receptors, these essential oils provide insecticidal activity with a much wider margin of safety than other products.
 Because vertebrates, like birds, fish, dogs, and people don’t have Octopamine receptors, they are not affected by this unique mode of action.
 Children and pets can resume using the treated area within 15 minutes after the application is complete.

 c26-B0016PABMK_2-L